jimfdavies/sweepcrm/docs/product_requirements.md

 ## **6\.
 Development Roadmap**

+To expedite development, we will implement the database encryption towards the end of the development process.

 1. **Scaffold:** Setup Electron \+ React \+ SQLite boilerplate.
 2. **Database:** Implement SQLCipher encryption and connection logic.
 3. **CRUD Features:** Build the forms for Customers, Properties, and Jobs.